 The Audit and Review Division follows the Government Auditing Standards issued by the United States Government Accountability Office (Yellow Book) in addition to the Association of Inspectors General Principles and Standards for Offices of Inspector General (Green Book).

 Housed at the Louis Armstrong International Airport, the Construction Fraud Division began reviewing contracts and major financial transactions in 2011 as part of a continuous monitoring program of airport finances.
 As a result of those efforts, the New Orleans Aviation Board requested the OIG to provide fraud deterrence services and provide financial oversight of the new airport terminal construction.
 Additional personnel from other OIG divisions monitor project and construction management as needed.

 - Peter Smith, Assistant IG for Construction Fraud

 Information Management Branch

 In 2015 the Inspector General established the OIG Information Management Branch to improve information outreach.
-Under the guidance of a grant-funded media consultant, the IMB is staffed by OIG personnel with the needed expertise and willingness to take on the additional task of implementing and developing OIG communication strategy.
+Under the guidance of a contracted Communications Director, the IMB is staffed by OIG personnel with the needed expertise and willingness to take on the additional task of implementing and developing OIG communication strategy.